The 9 best suitcases and checked luggage for travel

-Discover the best suitcases and checked luggage cases for travel in 2022, as chosen by well-traveled shopping writer Siobhan after hours of testing (and lots of packing)
+Discover the best suitcases and checked luggage cases for travel, as chosen by well-traveled shopping writer Siobhan after hours of testing (and lots of packing)

 Three of the best suitcases for travel in 2022 as chosen by woman and home, against a cloud background